KushalRoyChowdhury/ChatBuddy/README.md

     -   **💭 Advanced Reasoning Mode**: A special multi-pass mode for the Advanced model, designed to tackle complex problems by thinking through them step-by-step.
 Best for Coding & Reasoning Tasks.
     -   **🤔 Model Thinking Transparency**: See the AI's step-by-step reasoning process for complex queries when using the Advanced Reasoning mode.
     -   **🔎 Google Search**: The advanced model can access Google Search to provide responses with the most up-to-date information.
+    -   **🔍 URL Context & YT video Summarization**: Paste a URL & see the rest.

 -   **📝 Persistent State**: Your entire session is saved in your browser's `localStorage`, `sessionStorage`, `cookies`. `Google Drive` for Sync.
 This includes:
     -   Chat History